Spencedesu/Note_taker_HW/README.md

 * Note Taker - Homework 12

+https://drive.google.com/file/d/1ainv4FSC97YrBT6QI4cq9SlLfAalTCLv/preview <-- Should link to a video demo of the app.

 This application is a browser note storing application, that takes in user input for "title" and "text body" and saves the results to a list on the side.

 * Instructions